arnabberawork/Syntactic-Processing-Assignment/README.md

 To enhance the model further, consider exploring the following:

 Additional Features: Experiment with adding other features such as word embeddings (e.g., Word2Vec, GloVe) or character-level features (e.g., character n-grams) to capture more semantic information.

 Deep Learning Models: Try using more advanced deep learning-based NER models like BERT or BioBERT, which are specifically designed for medical text and might improve accuracy.

 Entity Linking: Add a post-processing step for linking the extracted entities to a medical knowledge base (e.g., UMLS) for better contextual understanding.
-Cross-validation: Perform cross-validation to ensure model robustness and avoid overfitting.
-Data Augmentation: Increase the dataset size by generating synthetic data or using augmentation techniques to improve model generalization.

 ## Acknowledgements